org-mushroom-kingdom/ttn-frontend/README.md

 A token with `repo` permissions is passed which allows the reusable workflow to checkout its own repo.

+## get-article-titles.yml (Get Article Titles)

-## Get Article Titles
+Name: Get Article Titles

-Name: TODO
-Filename: TODO
+Filename: `get-article-titles-caller.yml`
-Reusable Workflow: TODO
+Reusable Workflow: `org-mushroom-kingdom/ttn-workflows/.github/workflows/get-article-titles.yml`

 ## Scenario

+TODO MENTION ARTICLE
-This is an example of how a reusable workflow (`get-article-titles.yml`) located in one repository (XXXX) can be called upon from a caller workflow in another repository, with the specific caveat that the reusable workflow needs to check out its own repository in order to read a file in that repository.
+This is an example of how a reusable workflow (`get-article-titles.yml`) located in one repository (`ttn-workflows`) can be called upon from a caller workflow in another repository, with the specific caveat that the reusable workflow needs to check out its own repository in order to read a file in that repository.
 It's very similar to **__Frontend Changelog Check__**'s scenario, but this time instead of using a PAT and passing that to the reusable workflow, we instead are going to use a Github App to create an installation access token.
 This time, TODO REWORD BURDEN the Github App must be installed on the reusable workflow's repository.